Table of Contents

 Enter the compensation, including tips reported, subject to

 Tier II Employee tax in the Compensation column.
-Only the first $81,900 of the employee's compensation for 2012 is subject to this tax.
-Multiply by 3.9% and enter the result in the Tax column.
+Only the first $84,300 of the employee's compensation (including tips) for 2013 is subject to this tax.
+Multiply by 4.4% and enter the result in the Tax column.
 For information on reporting tips, see Tips, earlier.

-Enter any sick pay payments during the year that are subject to Tier I taxes and Tier I Medicare taxes in the Compensation column.
+Enter any sick pay payments during the year that are subject to Tier I taxes, Tier I Medicare taxes, and Tier I Employee Additional Medicare Tax withholding in the Compensation column.
 Multiply by the rate for the line and enter the result in the Tax column for that line.
-For Tier I Employer taxes, do not enter more than $110,100 per employee in the Compensation column on lines 1 and 7 combined.
-For Tier I Employee taxes, do not enter more than $110,100 per employee in the Compensation column on lines 4 and 9 combined.
-Tier I Medicare taxes are not subject to this limitation.
+For Tier I Employer taxes, the total amount listed in the Compensation column for lines 1 and 8 combined may not be more than $113,700 per employee.
+For Tier I Employee taxes, the total amount listed in the Compensation column for lines 4 and 10 combined may not be more than $113,700 per employee.
+Tier I Medicare taxes are not subject to a dollar limitation.

 A fractions of cents adjustment (see Adjustment for fractions of cents, later);